giesselmann/nanopype/docs/rules/methylation.md

     snakemake --snakefile /path/to/nanopype/Snakefile methylation/nanopolish.5x.hg38.bw

 If not already present, this will trigger basecalling and alignment of the raw data.
 Similar to the basecalling and alignment modules a *runnames.txt* in the working directory is required.
 Furthermore only CpGs with at least 5x coverage are reported.
-The *5x* in the commands file name is an arbitrary tag, the minimum coverage is set in the config.yaml:

-:   * methylation_min_coverage: 1
+The coverage wildcard can be any positive integer in combination with arbitrary text (e.g. *5*, *5x* or *min5x* will result in the same output).

 ## Folder structure